Ncookiez/pooltogether-stats-functions/README.md

 ### Scheduled Query Functions

-These are multiple chain-specific scheduled cloud functions, querying for all updated on a chain since its last runtime.
+These are multiple chain-specific scheduled cloud functions, querying for all updated data on a chain since its last runtime.

 This data is saved in storage buckets on Firebase, where they can be easily queried.